iltar/blog-articles/published/the-basics-of-symfony-security.md

 methods can be implemented, stateless API authentications with keys, OpenID, a simple login form, http-basic auth etc.
 While I won't go deeper into the actual methods of authentication, I think it's important to know how this works.
 While [the documentation explains fairly well how it works][4], I'd like to add a bit more info related to the authentication concept.
-While this config is not complete, it are the two most important configuration parts.
+While this config is not complete, it contains the two most important configuration parts.

 ```yml
 security: